Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Cultivate the merry heart, develop the happiness habit, and life will become a continual feast."
+> "To be in harmony with the wholeness of things is not to have anxiety over imperfections."
-> — **Norman Vincent Peale**
+> — **Dogen**

 ---